open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/kubernetes/on-prem.md

 {%note%}

-This guide assumes you have NFS Server already setup with Hostname or IP Address which is reachable from your on premises Kubernetes cluster and you have configured a path to be used for OpenMetadata Airflow Helm Dependency.
+This guide assumes you have NFS Server already setup with Hostname or IP Address which is reachable from your on premises Kubernetes cluster, and you have configured a path to be used for OpenMetadata Airflow Helm Dependency.

 {%/note%}